TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 14/Isaiah 14.27.md

 ---

-For Jehovah of hosts hath purposed, and who shall annul it? and his hand is stretched out, and who shall turn it back?
+For Yahweh of Armies has planned, and who can stop it?
+His hand is stretched out, and who can turn it back?"